YoussefKamal098/note-verse/README.md

 ### 🔔 Real-time Notifications

-- **📡 Instant Updates**: Receive notifications for new shares, or edits in real time
+- **📡 Instant Updates**: Receive notifications for new shares, or edits in real time, New logins
 - **📱 Socket.IO Integration**: Efficient WebSocket-based delivery system
 - **🔐 Login Detection**: Get notified when your account is accessed from another device or location